-- Camping equipment such as tents, cookware, ground tarps and ground pads are available for rent by contacting the Nature Park Ranger.
-Sleeping bags are an individual personal item and not available from the Nature Park.
+- Camping equipment, such as tents, cookware, ground tarps and ground pads, is available for rent from the Nature Park.

 $10 per night per campsite.
-Additional $5 if you are renting nature Park Tents and equipment.
-Write a check payable to "DePauw University" with memo note "Nature Park Camping".
-Give your check to the Park Ranger on duty when you check in at the campsite.
-Please contact the Park Staff when you arrive by calling our Public Safety Office at 765-658-4261 and asking to meet the Nature Park Ranger on duty.
+Additional $5 if you are renting Nature Park tents and equipment.
+Write a check payable to "DePauw University" with memo note "Nature Park Camping."
+Give your check to the staff member on duty when you check in at the campsite.
+Contact the staff member when you arrive by calling DePauw Public Safety at 765-658-5555 and asking to meet the staff member on duty.

 Check In and Out Times

-Check in with the Nature Park Ranger after 12 noon, check out by 12 noon on the following day.
+Check in with the Nature Park staff member after 12 noon, check out by 12 noon on the following day.
 Given the unique terrain and landscape of the Park, campers must be at their campsite prior to sunset.

 Number of People/Tents per Site

 Six people is the maximum number allowed at a campsite.
 Each site may have two small tents or one large tent.
 No vehicle camping or camping trailers are permitted.
-Again our campsites are intended to offer a primitive camping experience, thus no generators or other machinery is permitted without approval of the Park Ranger.
+Our campsites are intended to offer a primitive camping experience.
+No generators or other machinery is permitted without approval of the park staff.

-Vehicles must be left in the main parking lot unless approved by the Park Ranger.
+Vehicles must be left in the main parking lot unless approved by the park staff.
 You may drive to the campsite to drop off and pick up supplies when you first arrive and when you are ready to depart, but you may not make repeated driving trips to and from the campsites during your stay.

 The person reserving the campsite is responsible for guests and campsite activities.

 Campfires are permitted only in the fire ring provided at the campsite.
-Campfires must be attneded at all times and extinguished before leaving the site.
-Firewood will be provided by the Park staff.
-Please do not remove wood from the property.
+Campfires must be attended at all times and extinguished before leaving the site.
+Firewood will be provided by the park staff.
+Do not remove wood from the Nature Park.

-Each site is outfitted with a picnic table.
-Borrowing tables from other sites is allowable only with permission .
+Each site is outfitted with one picnic table.

 Nature Park Rules